Montgomery Zoo: Africa

-Another yard adjacent to the hoofstock houses a family of Giraffes and an Abyssinian ground-hornbill.
+Another yard adjacent to the hoofstock houses a family of Reticulated giraffes and Abyssinian ground hornbills.
 The giraffes can be seen up close and fed from the Overlook Cafe.

 The Old World Aviary is also seen from the Overlook Cafe and is adjacent to the giraffe feeding post.
 It is home to a variety of African birds and a mammal species: